Hariishan/Data_Spark/README.md

 The DataSpark project aims to provide actionable insights and support data-driven decision-making processes.
 With its robust data cleaning, comprehensive analysis, and insightful visualizations, it serves as a powerful tool for improving business operations in the electronics retail sector.

-For further details and a more in-depth understanding, you can refer to the provided project documentation, including guidelines for setup and usage, as well as additional resources for Power BI and Tableau visualizations.
+For further details and a more in-depth understanding, you can refer to the provided project documentation, including guidelines for setup and usage, as well as additional resources for Power BI visualizations.